-- BC42 Under AAS 25, a superannuation plan applied other relevant Australian Accounting Standards with the key exceptions of some aspects of: financial statement presentation (defined benefit plans can present a statement of net assets and a statement of changes in net assets), asset measurement (net market value is required), and defined benefit member liability measurement (actuarial valuations performed on at least a triennial basis). - BC43 The AASB decided there are no compelling reasons for retaining this approach and concluded that a superannuation entity should apply the presentation, recognition and measurement requirements in other relevant Australian Accounting Standards, except in relation to: - measuring most assets at fair value through profit or loss; (a) - (b) presenting a statement of changes in member benefits; - measuring defined benefit member liabilities; and (c)
+- BC39 Under AAS 25, a superannuation plan applied other relevant Australian Accounting Standards with the key exceptions of some aspects of: financial statement presentation (defined benefit plans can present a statement of net assets and a statement of changes in net assets), asset measurement (net market value is required), and defined benefit member liability measurement (actuarial valuations performed on at least a triennial basis). - BC40 The AASB decided there are no compelling reasons for retaining this approach and concluded that a superannuation entity should apply the presentation, recognition and measurement requirements in other relevant Australian Accounting Standards, except in relation to:

+- (a) measuring most assets at fair value through profit or loss; 4 - (b) presenting a statement of changes in member benefits; - (c) measuring defined benefit member liabilities; and - (d) measuring liabilities and assets arising from insurance arrangements it might provide to its members.